skggm/skggm/_pages/skggm-writeup.md

 Development of skggm is an ongoing effort.
 We'd love your feedback on which algorithms and techniques we should include and how you're using the package.
 We also welcome contributions.

+_Acknowledgements: The authors would like to thank Jason Crawford for reading drafts of this post and providing feedback.
+Some introductory material and figures have been adapted from @mnarayan's dissertation._

 [@jasonlaska](https://github.com/jasonlaska) and [@mnarayan](https://github.com/mnarayan), October 10, 2016.